mouse36/smart-rag/README.md

 - **Embeddings Caching**: Vector embeddings are cached to disk after first generation
 - **Response Caching**: Common queries are cached using Redis
-- **Efficient Search**: FAISS vector index for fast similarity search
+- **Efficient Search**: scikit-learn NearestNeighbors for fast similarity search
 - **Chunking Strategy**: Text is intelligently chunked with overlap for better context

 ## Troubleshooting